Skip to content

 • Row Count Diff - Shows the row count change for models that gives a high level indication that the amount of data is the same.

-• Schema Diff - Shows if any models have added, removed, or renamed columns.
+• Schema Diff - Shows if any models have added, removed, or renamed columns, providing insight into data structure modifications.

 Statistical Checks